aosabook/500lines/flow-shop/chapter.md

     strat_usage = {strategy: 0 for strategy in STRATEGIES}
 ```

-One appealing feature of the flow shop scheduling problem is that *every* permutation is a valid solution.
-At least one will have the optimal makespan (though many permutations will have horrible makespans!), and every permutation is a solution.
-Thankfully, this allows us to forgo staying within the space of feasible solutions when going from one permutation to another (everything is feasible!).
+One appealing feature of the flow shop scheduling problem is that *every* permutation is a valid solution, and at least one will have the optimal makespan (though many will have horrible makespans).
+Thankfully, this allows us to forgo checking that we stay within the space of feasible solutions when going from one permutation to another --- everything is feasible!

-However, to start a local search in the space of permutations, we must have an initial permutation to begin with.
+However, to start a local search in the space of permutations, we must have an initial permutation.
 To keep things simple, we seed our local search by shuffling the list of jobs randomly:

 ```python
     # Start with a random permutation of the jobs